DataDog/documentation/content/en/tracing/llm_observability/sdk.md

 #### Application naming guidelines

-Your application name (the value of `DD_LLMOBS_ML_APP`) must start with a letter.
+Your application name (the value of `DD_LLMOBS_ML_APP`) must be a lowercase unicode string.
 It may contain the characters listed below:

 - Alphanumerics
 - Underscores